typescript-eslint/typescript-eslint/packages/eslint-plugin/docs/rules/ban-ts-comment.md

 ---
-description: 'Disallow `@ts-<directive>` comments or require descriptions after directive.'
+description: 'Disallow `@ts-<directive>` comments or require descriptions after directives.'
 ---

 > 🛑 This file is source code, not the primary documentation location! 🛑